someLama/sc2MeleeCommanders/Swarm/README.md

-# The zerg Swarm
+# The Blades's Brood

-Sarah Kerrigan, known as the Queen of Blades, leads the Swarm.
+The brood of the Queen of Blades: Sarah Kerrigan.

 ## Units